Paul Dundas

-Paul Dundas (born 1952) is a scholar and a senior lecturer in Sanskrit language and head of Asian Studies in the University of Edinburgh.
-His main areas of academic and research interest include Jainism, Buddhism, classical Sanskrit literature and Middle Indo-Aryan philology.
-He is regarded as one of the leading western scholars in Jain studies.

-He is currently a member of the Council of the Pali Text Society.
+Paul Dundas (23 May 1952 – 5 April 2023) was a Scottish Indologist, an honorary fellow in Sanskrit language and Head of Asian studies at the University of Edinburgh.
+His teachings and research focused extensively on understanding Jainism, Buddhism, Sanskrit literature and Middle Indo-Aryan philology.
+He was regarded as one of the leading scholars in Jaina and Prakrit studies.
+He was a member of the Council of the Pali Text Society.